hellmarbecker/blog/_posts/2023-03-26-druid-26-sneak-peek-window-functions.markdown

 ![Select all data](/assets/2023-03-26-03-selectstar.jpg)

 We are interested in `buy` events: for these, the amount of the purchase is in the `price` subfield that we can extract with `JSON_VALUE`.
-One of the latest additions in Druid is tat you can specify the expected return type inside the function call like so:
+One of the latest additions in Druid is that you can specify the expected return type inside the function call like so:

 ```
 JSON_VALUE(extra_data, '$.price' RETURNING DOUBLE)